mitchcr/ONEVM/RepositoryIssues/readme.md

 As per the output the VM is having EUS repositories in it.

-We need to disable the EUS repositories and enable tne non-EUS repositories using the link [Switch a RHEL 7.x VM back to non-EUS (remove a version lock)](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/redhat-rhui#switch-a-rhel-7x-vm-back-to-non-eus-remove-a-version-lock)
+We need to disable the EUS repositories and enable the non-EUS repositories using the link [Switch a RHEL 7.x VM back to non-EUS (remove a version lock)](https://learn.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/redhat-rhui#switch-a-rhel-7x-vm-back-to-non-eus-remove-a-version-lock)

 Post which you should be able to update the VM.